About the Club

 Notwithstanding the ‘Gauteng’ element in the club name, the club has members from all areas of South (and Southern) Africa and supports and promotes the breed countrywide.

 If you want to be part of a like-minded community and benefit from an enormous depth of knowledge of the breed please join us.
-You will find a Membership Form under the About menu or give Jean Keenan a call on 082 4105565.
+You will find a Membership Form under the About menu or send us a message from Contact.